NoahBPeterson/mxbai-embed-large-v1-CoreML/README.md

 # CoreML Conversion of the mxbai-embed-large-v1 sentence embedding model

 After extensive testing (and a lot of debugging with ChatGPT), I was able to convert the mxbai-embed-large-v1 model to CoreML and run it mostly on the GPU.
+The ANE version ran 4x slower for 1000x embeddings than ollama, and was reverted.

 I verified the output with ollama: